HL7/fhircast-docs/docs/events/home-open.md

 The user has opened or switched back to the application's home page or tab which does not have any FHIR related context.

-Unlike most of FHIRcast events, `home-open` is representing the lack of a FHIR resource context and therefore does not fully follow the FHIR-resource-[open|close] syntax.
+Unlike most of FHIRcast events, `home-open` is representing the lack of a FHIR resource context and therefore does not fully follow the [FHIR-resource]-[open|close] syntax.

 ## Context